Kim Hughes: World Series Cricket years

 The first season of the divide saw the ACB bring the 41-year-old Bob Simpson out of retirement to captain the Australians against the touring Indians.
 Hughes fell one run short of a century against the tourists for Western Australia, but missed out on selection for the first Test at the Gabba in Brisbane; instead he was named as twelfth man.
 Hughes was chosen for the second Test at the WACA Ground in Perth, where he made 28 in the first innings and a duck in the second.
 He was omitted for the third Test in Melbourne, but returned for the fourth Test in Sydney.
 At the Sydney Cricket Ground Hughes made 17 and 19, with Bishan Bedi dismissing him on both occasions.
 Again, Hughes was left out of the Australian team; at this stage he had not played two Test matches consecutively.
+At the end of the summer, Ian Chappell wrote Hughes "is still a long way off from realising anything like that potential."

 Hughes travelled to the Caribbean as a member of the Australian cricket team to play the West Indies in 1978.
 During the first match on tour against the Leeward Islands at Basseterre, Saint Kitts, Hughes suffered from appendicitis and had his appendix removed.
 The wound became infected and Hughes had to beg team management to be allowed to remain on the tour.
 Despite his later recovery, he did not play any of the Tests; his personality and attitude to the game did not meet with the approval of the captain, Simpson.
 A reporter wrote at the time, "Kim Hughes is the most frustrated, disillusioned young man in the West Indies today and with good reason. [...]
 Never, at any stage, has Simpson considered Hughes a Test prospect."

 Mike Brearley led his English team to Australia in 1978–79 on the back of his victory over the Greg Chappell-led Australians in 1977.
 With Simpson standing down from international cricket, Graham Yallop was the new Australian captain, leading an inexperienced Australian team, with only Gary Cosier having played over 10 Tests before the series began; Hughes had only played three Tests.
 The Australians were no match for the experienced England team, losing the series and the Ashes five Tests to one.
 Playing in all six Tests, Hughes scored 345 runs at an average of 28.75; only Yallop scored more runs in what was a poor batting performance by Australia.
 Hughes' only century came in the first Test at Brisbane.
 Having been bowled out for 116, in their first innings, Australia had lost three wickets for only 49 runs (49/3) in the second innings when Hughes joined Yallop at the crease.
 Yallop and Hughes scored 170 runs in partnership before Yallop was dismissed for 102.
 Hughes continued on and was the last Australian wicket to fall, top-scoring with 129, his maiden Test century.
 While England won the match by seven wickets, Hughes and Yallop at least made the Australian effort look respectable.